adoconnection/adoconnection/README.md

 * Founder of Limetime.io - Sports timing hadrware and software
 * Founder of Documentoved.ru - Russian legal-tech document saas (LLC, contracts)
-* Founder of Pangali.ru - Sports leasure booking app
+* Founder of Pangali.ru - Sports leisure booking app
 * Founder of thebestshelf.ru - ML powered shelf product placement tool for retail
 * Founder of suggestapp - ML powered API that understands your taste (wine, beer) and suggest products you will like for sure.
 * Former WildApricot / Personify developer